top of page

 A councillor can be elected or co-opted through a given procedure should a vacancy arise.

-There are currently two vacancies on Methwold Parish Council - please click here to view the Casual Vacancy notice
+There are currently four vacancies on Methwold Parish Council - please contact the Clerk if you are interested in becoming a parish councillor.

 A meeting where all members are summoned to attend by The Clerk is known as a Full Parish Council meeting.